yeehaa123/yeehaa.io/src/content/Posts/across-space-and-time.md

 createdAt: 2024-07-01T08:43:33.622Z
 updatedAt: 2024-07-01T08:43:33.622Z
 publishedAt: 2024-07-01T08:43:33.622Z
-bannerImageURL: 30b31951161489c2197c4d0270938492.png
+bannerImageURL: c5fbb9e85b274d62f71cb745328f621d.png
-excerpt: Ecosystems traditionally involve biotic and abiotic interactions within a geographic space and time.
-Modern usage transcends this, describing decentralized human organizations that require new models and skills.
-summary: The article discusses the concept of an ecosystem, both literal and metaphorical.
-Traditionally, ecosystems involve interactions among living organisms within a specific geographic space and time, influenced by biotic and abiotic factors.
-In modern usage, the term has transcended its origins, describing contemporary human organizations seeking organic, non-hierarchical structures.
-These new 'ecosystems' are dispersed across space and time and demand new conceptual models and skills, a practice termed Ecosystem Architecture.
+excerpt: Ecosystems signify a move to non-hierarchical structures.
+They transcend geography and require new models like Ecosystem Architecture to thrive.
+summary: The term ecosystem in biology, typically bound to specific geographic areas and timeframes, has been metaphorically stretched to describe human organizations.
+This shift reflects a desire for non-hierarchical, organic structures, extending beyond just geographic bounds to diverse and asynchronous networks enabled by the internet.
+There's a pressing need for new conceptual models like Ecosystem Architecture to effectively design and foster these contemporary ecosystems.
 tags:
-  - ecosystem
   - biology
-  - modern
   - space
   - time
+  - crypto
+  - ecosystem
 course: groom-your-ecosystem
 ---
 In biology, an ecosystem is confined to a particular space and time.
 It is bound to the specific geographic area where a community of living organisms interacts with their physical environment.
 This space can vary greatly in size, from a small pond, to an expansive forest, or a vast ocean.
 Each ecosystem is characterized by its unique combination of biotic actors, such as plants, animals, and microorganisms, and abiotic factors, including climate, soil, water, and topography which can and will change over time.
 The spatio-temporal boundaries of a biological ecosystem are crucial because they determine the specific interactions and relationships among organisms.